ManufacturingCSU/mxchip-telemetry-demo/README.md

 #### Creating the Resource Group ####

 In order to add all the components above, lets create the resource group using the commands below.
-Using Powershell, run these commands:
+Open a Powershell window and run these commands:

 ```javascript
 Connect-AzAccount